nubenetes/awesome-kubernetes/docs/kubernetes-tools.md

     - Roles
 - [granted.dev](https://www.granted.dev) A CLI application which provides the world’s best developer UX for finding and accessing cloud roles to multiple cloud accounts, fast!
 - [devtron.ai](https://devtron.ai/) Adopt Kubernetes in Weeks With Our K8s Acceleration Platform.
 Old software delivery platforms are holding you back and slowing you down.
 Rapidly adopt K8s without creating cognitive overload for your developers.
+- [==github.com/kubefirst/kubefirst==](https://github.com/kubefirst/kubefirst) The Kubefirst CLI creates instant GitOps platforms that integrate some of the best tools in cloud native from scratch in minutes.
+- [github.com/Trolley-MGMT/trolleymgmt](https://github.com/Trolley-MGMT/trolleymgmt) Trolley is a multi cloud Kubernetes management system.
+A simplified UI which allows the user to Deploy, Edit and Delete clusters and deployments within them on AWS, Azure and GCP.

 ## Portainer